 - 3. An agreement with Crestview Hills/Lakeside Park and Edgewood City Police Departments has been established to receive a copy of notifications that they receive and in turn will provide them with a copy of any notifications that Thomas More University Department of Campus Safety should receive. - 4.
-A link to the Kentucky State Police Sex Offender Registry has been made available on the web page of the Thomas More University Department of Campus Safety and link will be published in the annual Campus Safety Pamphlet. - 5.
-A three-ring binder with all information will be available to the campus community for review and kept in the Thomas More University Department of Campus Safety Office. - 6.
-Included in this policy is a copy of Sexual Assault Information that is to be published in the annual Campus Safety Pamphlet.
+A link to the Kentucky State Police Sex Offender Registry has been made available on the web page of the Thomas More University Department of Campus Safety. - A three-ring binder with all information will be available to the campus community for review and kept in the Thomas More University Department of Campus Safety Office. - 6.
+Included in this policy is a copy of Sexual Assault Information.